 And finally, if all else fails and the infestation is beyond your control, prune away damaged buds, leaves, and stems.

 Feed your plant with a low-nitrogen, slow-release, all-purpose plant food, and hope for the best.
-Per the Pesticide Research Institute, low nitrogen levels in the soil inhibit the growth of excess foliage that is attractive to aphids.
+Low nitrogen levels in the soil inhibit the growth of excess foliage that is attractive to aphids.

 In dire circumstances, you may need dig up entire plants and throw them in the trash – not the compost pile – to slow the spread of an infestation on your property.

 Types of Aphids